-One reason we are experiencing such a high number in deaths lately is because of all the baby boomer generation that is aging very rapidly.
-Most of the celebrities that are dying recently are baby boomers (born between 1946-1964).
+One reason we are experiencing such a high number in deaths lately is because the baby boomer generation is aging very rapidly.
+Most of the celebrities that are dying recently too are baby boomers (born between 1946-1964).
 Until the year 2030 expect to see 10,000 people turning 65 every day.

 There are a few things we can do to be mindful around deaths.

 We can change the way we look at death and not live in fear of it.
-Learn to lead by example, stay strong, and be in the present moment.
-Of course we will feel sadness or loneliness for the person who has left our life, however we can also learn to adjust and help those around us who are entering into that phase of their life.
+Learn to lead by example.
+Of course we will feel sadness or loneliness, however we can also learn to adjust and help those around us, keeping alive the energy of the one who transitions.

 Leigh Hurst holds an Associate’s Degree in Psychology and a Bachelor’s Degree in Social Work with a minor in Gerontology.
 She is a Thought Leader, Transformational & Intuitive Life Coach.
 She is a natural healer (with a certification in Reiki and other modalities) and loves working with holistic healing and energy.
 Her coaching sessions help guide people on a new path.
 Leigh’s company Awake & Aging was created to share a new paradigm for humans to live in a world that is guided by the Divine with peace, love and light.
-You can connect with Leigh here onfacebook, twitter, pinterest & instagram.
+You can connect with Leigh here on Facebook, tTwitter, Pinterest & Instagram.